vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 <br/>

-## Adding additional labels and selectors to all YAML files on a directory
+## Adding additional labels and selectors to all YAML files in a directory

 In the following example, the `merge` action adds in 2 new labels to a set of YAML files contained in a directory.